Click below to view our frequently asked questions to learn even more about Rodeo Austin.

-The Rodeo Austin Gala is a black tie event held at Palmer Events Center on February 9, 2013 that includes a silent auction, gourmet dinner, drinks and a concert.
+The Rodeo Austin Gala is a black tie event that was held at the Palmer Events Center on Feb.
+9, 2013.
+It included a silent auction, gourmet dinner, drinks and a concert.
 This is one of Rodeo Austin's largest fundraisers and one of Austin's largest annual black tie events!

 Are there any other attractions at the Fairgrounds during the show?

 Yes!
 The Star of Texas Fair and Rodeo is home to Austin's largest carnival, tasty foods, great games and many other attractions!
 There’s a lot more to do at Rodeo Austin than just watch the ProRodeo.
 Even if a Rodeo performance is sold out, you can enjoy the carnival, Kidstown, pig races, music on the outdoor stage and much more.
 Rodeo Austin is a great value for family-friendly entertainment.

 What is the BBQ Cook-Off?
 Where does the tip money go?

 Forty of the world's finest BBQ teams gather on the Fairgrounds of the Star of Texas Fair and Rodeo to feed visitors.
 Teams compete in several categories: Brisket, Chicken, Best Southern Hospitality and Most Money Raised.
 The tip money that visitors place in the teams’ tip jars helps support our Scholarship Fund.